CapitaineBaguette/Aeos-Kit/README.md

 - #### Add Playable Pokémon <a name="section-en-jouable"></a>
-    - Get the image of the Pokémon of your choice, in this example we will add Arceus.
+    - Get the image of the Pokémon of your choice, in this example we will add Arceus to Attaker role.
 Preferably with a transparent background (.png format) and equals length and width.
     - Save the image in the Playable Pokémon folder: Aeos-Kit/ressources/playable_pokemon/
     <br><img src="https://raw.githubusercontent.com/CapitaineBaguette/Aeos-Kit/v1.0-release/ressources/notice/folder_playable_pokemon.png" alt="Playable Folder Image" title="Playable Folder Image">
     - Find the \<!-- PURPLE SIDE --> section, then the role of the new Pokémon.
 For example, here it is \<!-- ATTACKERS -->.<img src="https://raw.githubusercontent.com/CapitaineBaguette/Aeos-Kit/v1.0-release/ressources/notice/section_purple.png" alt="Playable Section Image" title="Playable Section Image">